 5. Create & Learn's Python AI Coach Adventure

-Free for Python for AI students, $20/12 months for everyone else (on sale for $5 right now), Ages 10+, Online
+Free for Python for AI students, $20/12 months for everyone else, Ages 10+, Online

 Get started learning Python with an AI Coach powered by ChatGPT in this simple interactive experience.
 Complete basic Python syntax challenges before moving onto a fun animation project and four new exercises every month.
 Ask questions and get immediate answers from your AI Coach, if you get stuck along the way.
 This platform is seeing tremendous growth this year, as high schoolers enjoy the way the platform empowers experimentation as they learn.